 Increasing Social Impact Through Employee Engagement and Workplace Giving

-America’s Charities, the leader in workplace giving and philanthropy, plans to release a new report on top corporate employee engagement and workplace giving trends.
-The research, Snapshot 2017: Employee Opinions on Giving, Volunteering, and Corporate Philanthropy, details the leading issues facing employee engagement and workplace giving program managers across corporate America today, including the increasing importance of volunteerism, authentic leadership, and corporate-nonprofit alignment.
+America’s Charities, the leader in workplace giving and philanthropy, released a report on top corporate employee engagement and workplace giving trends.
+The research, Snapshot: Employee Opinions on Giving, Volunteering, and Corporate Philanthropy, details the leading issues facing employee engagement and workplace giving program managers across corporate America today, including the increasing importance of volunteerism, authentic leadership, and corporate-nonprofit alignment.

 This session is uniquely designed for Advisors in Philanthropy’s social responsibility, employee engagement and workplace giving leaders who will hear about and discuss: